mgbckr/mlflowhelper/README.md

 ```python
 from matplotlib import pyplot as plt
 import mlflowhelper

 with mlflowhelper.start_run():
     with mlflowhelper.managed_artifact("plot.png") as artifact:
         fig = plt.figure()
         plt.plot([1,2,3], [1,2,3])
         fig.savefig(artifact.get_path())
 ```
-This code snippet will automatically create a temporary folder for you.
+This code snippet will automatically log the created artifact.
-Then using the path provided by `artifact.get_path()` you automatically write to that temporary folder.
-The created artifact will automatically be logged.
-After the artifact is logged, it's local copy is deleted automatically to preserve space.
-When the run is finished, the temporary directory is deleted as well.

-This also works for directories:
+At the same time if will manage the artifact in a temporary folder so that you don't have to worry about overwriting it when running your scripts in parallel.
+By default, this also cleans up the artifact and the temporary folder after logging.

+You can also manage artifacts on a directory level:
 ```python
 from matplotlib import pyplot as plt
 import mlflowhelper

 with mlflowhelper.start_run():
     with mlflowhelper.managed_artifact_dir("plots") as artifact_dir: